 \section{Abstract}

 We study the effect of the magnon-magnon interaction on the nonlinear magnon transport.
 The magnon-magnon interaction induces nonreciprocal magnon decay when the time-reversal symmetry is broken, and leads to nonlinear thermal responses of magnons.
-We construct a theoretical framework to study the nonlinear thermal responses due to the nonreciprocal magnon decay by using the imaginary Dyson equation and quantum kinetic theory, which is then applied to a model of honeycomb ferromagnets with Dzyaloshinskii–Moriya interactions.
+We construct a theoretical framework to study the nonlinear thermal responses due to the nonreciprocal magnon decay by using the imaginary Dyson equation and quantum kinetic theory, which is then applied to models of 1D antiferromagnets and 2D honeycomb ferromagnets with Dzyaloshinskii–Moriya interactions.
 An order estimate shows that the nonlinear thermal response from the present mechanism is feasible for experimental measurement.